CL614/frameworks_and_languages_module/technical_report.md

   }
 ];
 ```
 A list has been used here which as a stand alone object is usable.
 However paired with the functionality of being able to add and delete items, using a list creates problems in regards to unique indexing.
-In the case of checking if items are unique with out having a unique identifier the whole objects has to be searched increasing the tikme taken of the feedback cycle.
+In the case of checking if items are unique with out having a unique identifier the whole objects has to be searched increasing the time taken of the feedback cycle.

 ### Recommendation
-The current implementation should not be used as it is not maintainable or scalable.
-This is due to the limits of certain implementations of key parts of the frameworks such as routing and object handling.
-On large scale operations this would create errors with option request along side lengthy feedback cycles.
-My suggestion for the direction of this implementation would to be use a complex and robust framework such as Django, which hosts a library of resources that removes the need for hard coding commodities and reduces the risks of errors when scaling up.
+The existing implementation is deemed unsuitable for use due to its lack of maintainability and scalability, primarily stemming from limitations in key components like routing and object handling within the frameworks.
+The current constraints pose a risk of errors, especially during large-scale operations, compounded by issues such as option requests and prolonged feedback cycles.
+To address these shortcomings, my recommendation is to pivot towards a more sophisticated and robust framework, such as Django.
+This framework boasts a comprehensive library of resources that eliminates the necessity for hard-coding commodities and significantly mitigates the potential for errors, particularly when scaling up the application.
+The adoption of Django would enhance the overall reliability, maintainability, and scalability of the implementation.

 Server Framework Features